 Cold Brew vs Hot Brew: Conclusion

 Now you don’t have to wonder why there’s a difference in taste between hot brew and cold brew.
-The most important factor is the temperature of the water when brewing, because that affects oxidation rate and the flavors left behind.
+The most important factor is the temperature of the water when brewing, because that affects the oxidation rate and the flavors left behind.
 Don’t forget that the grind size and the roast used also play their own part.
 Share the coffee knowledge wealth with others!